adelolmo/hd-idle/README.md

     $ go get github.com/adelolmo/hd-idle
     $ hd-idle

-On Debian you can also clone the repository yourself and build using `./package`.
+On Debian you can also clone the repository yourself and build using `dpkg-buildpackage`.
-Note that *dpkg* and *fakeroot* are required.

     $ mkdir -p $GOPATH/src/github.com/adelolmo
     $ cd $GOPATH/src/github.com/adelolmo
     $ git clone https://github.com/adelolmo/hd-idle.git
     $ cd hd-idle
-    $ ./package

-For amd64 architecture:

-    # dpkg -i build/release/hd-idle_1.2_amd64.deb

-For arm architecture (e.g. Raspberry Pi)
+    $ dpkg-buildpackage -a armhf -us -uc -b

+The package has been built under `armhf` you can do the same process for `i386`, `amd64`, and `arm64` by substituting the parameter `-a`.

+Then install the package:

-    # dpkg -i build/release/hd-idle_1.2_armhf.deb
+    # dpkg -i ../hd-idle_1.2_armhf.deb

 ## Running hd-idle